666komo/hypr-gear-dotfiles/README.md

 ## Installation

-To install Hypr MatroGear, simply clone the repository and copy the contents of the .config/hyprland directory to your .config directory.
+To install Hypr MatroGear, simply clone the repository and copy the contents of the cloned repo directory to your home directory.
 </div>